sailoog/openplotter-documentation/en/nmea-0183-generator.md

 ## Use Diagnostic

-To debug the result of your generated sentence go to NMEA0183 tab.
+To see/debug the result of your generated sentence go to NMEA0183 tab.

 Select the line system or opencpn then click the diagnostic button.

+The generated sentence should be send in the time interval \(Rate\) you selected.

 ## Generate NMEA0183 sentences from SignalK-server